 Learn Kiteboarding in the “Action Sports Capital of the Caribbean”

-A bacon-cheeseburger and side of fries sloshed around uncomfortably in my stomach as I ran up Cabarete beach from the Velero Beach Resort.
-Halfway up the bend, a clutch of fluttering pink flags marked my destination: Laurel Eastman Kiteboarding.
+12:45 pm: A bacon-cheeseburger and side of fries sloshed around uncomfortably in my stomach as I ran up Cabarete beach from the Velero Beach Resort.
+Halfway up the bend, a clutch of fluttering pink flags marked my destination: learning kiteboarding with Laurel Eastman Kiteboarding.

 die get very tired trying.
-Now, here I was…late for my lesson!
+Now, here I was…late for my chance to learn kiteboarding!

 When I burst through the door, apologizing and panting and sweating all over the place, Meghan Maguire (general manager at LEK) flashed what can only be described as the ultimate anxiety melting smile, stopping me and my apologies dead in our tracks.